 Theatre and Film

 Theatre and Film – one of the largest in Canada – includes the opportunity to obtain a Bachelor of Arts in one of six different areas of study: Acting and Directing, Design, Drama in Education, Filmmaking, Playwriting, Stage Management or Production.
 Your coursework will encompass a full range of practical and theoretical study, and will prepare you for an exciting career in the arts.

 In Canada, cities continue to be centres that face great challenges.
 The Urban and Inner-City Studies program provides an opportunity to examine the political, economic, social and spatial context of these challenges from diverse perspectives.
 Through its courses, you’ll examine the urban aboriginal experience, the immigrant and refugee experience, and the role of women in our society.

 Women’s and Gender Studies

-The Women's and Gender Studies program seeks to foster awareness and appreciation of the realities and diverse experiences of women.
+Women's and Gender Studies seeks to foster awareness and appreciation of the realities and diverse experiences of women.
 You’ll develop critical consciousness of social inequalities affecting women, including those based on gender, age, race, class, disability and sexual orientation.